Francopb/Curve-coupling/README.md

 # Curve Coupling

 A package for curve coupling analysis.
+This package helps finding the solution for a coupling of N curves with N-1 constraints (which gives a curve as a solution).

 ## Overview